Developer Tools (simply DevTools) are tools integrated into modern browsers to make developers’ lives easier.

 The Elements panel allows you to inspect and modify the DOM and CSS of a page in real-time.

-- You can select elements from the page to see their properties.
+- You can select elements on the page to see their properties.

 - You can also modify styles directly from here and see the changes instantly.